Cutting Through Spiritual Materialism

 What is “ego”?

 “Ego” is the “self” or “I” which is conscious of our own existence.
-To be “ego-centric” or have a “large ego” is to have an exaggerated sense of self-worth, and act in a way which holds oneself in higher importance than others (selfishness).
+To be “ego-centric” or have a “large ego” is to have an exaggerated sense of self-worth, acting in a way which holds oneself in higher importance than others (selfishness).

 What is “spiritual materialism”?